CumulusNetworks/docs/content/cumulus-netq-48/Monitor-Operations/Monitor-Adaptive-Routing.md

 {{</notice>}}

-## Prerequisites
+## Requirements

-To display adaptive routing data, you must have the following:

-- {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Layer-1-and-Switch-Ports/Quality-of-Service/RDMA-over-Converged-Ethernet-RoCE/" text="RoCE lossless mode">}} enabled
-- {{<kb_link latest="cl" url="Monitoring-and-Troubleshooting/ASIC-Monitoring.md" text="ASIC monitoring service">}} configured (to view queue histograms)
+To display adaptive routing data, you must have adaptive routing configured on the switch; it can be either enabled or disabled.
+Switches without an adaptive routing configuration will not appear in the UI or CLI.
+Additionally, {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Layer-1-and-Switch-Ports/Quality-of-Service/RDMA-over-Converged-Ethernet-RoCE/" text="RoCE lossless mode">}} must be enabled to display adaptive routing data.
+Switches with RoCE lossy mode enabled will appear in the UI and CLI, but will not display adaptive routing data.

 ## Adaptive Routing Commands